Interdisciplinary Team Development

-ORD hosts special catalytic research events that encourage new research initiatives and teams.
+Research Development hosts special catalytic research events that encourage new research initiatives and teams.
 These include brainstorming sessions, mini-symposiums, collaborative meet-ups, and networking events.
 Activities are driven by anticipated federal initiatives, investigator-initiated topics, or the need for networking around a topic area.
-Please contact ORD if you are interested in a collaborative event or have a topic idea.
+Please contact us if you are interested in a collaborative event or have a topic idea.

 - Best Practices for Team Science